 Our net tangible book value as of December 31, 2013 was approximately \$91.6 million, or \$0.76 per ordinary share as of that date, and \$0.76 per ADS.
 Net tangible book value represents the amount of our total consolidated tangible assets, less the amount of our total consolidated liabilities excluding the liability relating to exclusive rights.
-Dilution is determined by subtracting net tangible book value per ordinary share, after giving effect to (i) the additional proceeds we will receive from this offering, from the initial public offering price of \$10.00 per ADS, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, and (ii) our issuance and sale of 2,029,420 ordinary shares to Tencent in the private placement concurrently with this offering, at the price of \$10.00 per ordinary share, and after deducting estimated fees and expenses in connection with our concurrent private placement to Tencent payable by us.
+Dilution is determined by subtracting net tangible book value per ordinary share, after giving effect to (i) the additional proceeds we will receive from this offering, from the assumed initial public offering price of \$11.00 per ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, and (ii) our issuance and sale of 3,592,060 ordinary shares to Tencent in the private placement concurrently with this offering, assuming an initial public offering price of \$11.00 per ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated fees and expenses in connection with our concurrent private placement to Tencent payable by us.

-Without taking into account any other changes in such net tangible book value after December 31, 2013, other than to give effect to (i) our issuance and sale of 10,000,000 ADSs in this offering, at the initial public offering price of \$10.00 per ADS, and after deduction of underwriting discounts and commissions and estimated offering expenses payable by us (assuming the over-allotment option is not exercised), and (ii) our issuance and sale of 2,029,420 ordinary shares to Tencent in the private placement concurrently with this offering, at the price of \$10.00 per ordinary share, and after deduction of estimated fees and expenses payable by us, our net tangible book value at December 31, 2013 would have been \$1.50 per outstanding ordinary share, including ordinary shares underlying our outstanding ADSs, or \$1.50 per ADS.
-This represents an immediate increase in net tangible book value of \$0.74 per ordinary share, or \$0.74 per ADS, to existing shareholders and an immediate dilution in net tangible book value of \$8.50 per ordinary share, or \$0.50 per ADS, to purchasers of ADSs in this offering.
+Without taking into account any other changes in such net tangible book value after December 31, 2013, other than to give effect to (i) our issuance and sale of 17,700,000 ADSs in this offering, at an assumed initial public offering price of \$11.00 per ADS, the mid-point of the estimated public offering price range, and after deduction of underwriting discounts and commissions and estimated offering expenses payable by us (assuming the over-allotment option is not exercised), and (ii) our issuance and sale of 3,592,060 ordinary shares to Tencent in the private placement concurrently with this offering, assuming an initial public offering price of \$11.00 per ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deduction of estimated fees and expenses payable by us, our net tangible book value at December 31, 2013 would have been \$2.15 per outstanding ordinary share, including ordinary shares underlying our outstanding ADSs, or \$2.15 per ADS.
+This represents an immediate increase in net tangible book value of \$1.39 per ordinary share, or \$1.39 per ADS, to existing shareholders and an immediate dilution in net tangible book value of \$7.80 per ordinary share, or \$7.80 per ADS, to purchasers of ADSs in this offering.

-The following table illustrates the dilution on a per ordinary share basis at the initial public offering price of \$10.00 per ordinary share and assuming all ADSs are exchanged for ordinary shares:
+The following table illustrates the dilution on a per ordinary share basis assuming that the initial public offering price per ordinary share is \$11.00 and all ADSs are exchanged for ordinary shares:

-Per Ordinary share Per ADS Initial public offering price \$10.00 \$10.00 Net tangible book value as of December 31, 2013 \$0.76 \$0.76 Net tangible book value as adjusted to give effect to this offering and the concurrent private placement to Tencent as of December 31, 2013 \$1.50 \$1.50 Amount of dilution in net tangible book value to new investors in the offering and the concurrent private placement \$8.50 \$8.50
+Per Ordinary share Per ADS Assumed initial public offering price \$11.00 \$11.00 Net tangible book value as of December 31, 2013 \$0.76 \$0.76 Net tangible book value as adjusted to give effect to this offering and the concurre nt private placement to Tencent as of December 31, 2013 \$2.15 \$2.15 Amount of dilution in net tangible book value to new investors in the offering and the concurrent private placement \$7.80 \$7.80